CVTenorio/WD-HANDS-ON-2-TENORIO/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Each page it will have different hero styles and card designs.
-Each hero page will have a unique character from the star wars universe.
+Each page will have different & unique hero styles and card designs it includes one static and animated.

 Guiding Question:
 - What is the project